 The 4 things to consider before you propose

-You’ve met the love of your life and you’re thinking about popping the question.
+You think you might have met the love of your life and you’re considering popping the question.
 It’s an exciting time, but a nerve-racking one too!
 Marriage is a big commitment and all anybody wants to hear when the time comes to get down on one knee is “Yes”.

 But, before you get carried away, here are a few things to consider to make sure you’re both ready for the next step:

 The chances are that it’s come up at some point – it’s hard to avoid the subject with friends tying the knot, proposals documented on social media, and endless TV shows about all things weddings.
 But has your partner said explicitly that they would like to get married?

 “There’s a risk that when you’ve met the man or woman of your dreams you can get overexcited and project your own desires onto them.”

 You want to show the world your love with a wedding, but they might not see nuptials as the way to demonstrate their commitment.
 They may wish to stay in a relationship in the long term, but not want the formalities of marriage.

 Be sure you know they feel the same way about it as you do, to make sure you’ll get the response you’re looking for.

 2. Do you know enough about each other?